shavitush/bhoptimer/README.md

 3. Copy base.nav to the `maps` folder.
 4. Copy the files from the `sound` folder to the one on your server.
 Make sure to also have equivalent bz2 files on your FastDL server!
 4.1.
 Do the same for the `materials` folder.
-5. Copy the `configs` file to your server and modify `shavit-sounds.cfg` if you wish to.
+5. Copy the `configs` folder to your server and modify them if you need to.
 5.1.
 Changing `shavit-prefix.txt` to contain your MySQL database prefix might be needed depending on your usage.
 6. Restart your server.